earthly/website/blog/_posts/2023-03-05-pymongo-advanced.md

 [MongoDB](https://www.mongodb.com/) is a powerful and flexible NoSQL database that has become increasingly popular in recent years due to its ability to handle large amounts of data and its support for a wide range of data types.
 [PyMongo](https://pymongo.readthedocs.io/en/stable/) is a Python library that provides a simple and efficient way to interact with [MongoDB](/blog/mongodb-docker) using the Python programming language.

-This article is a follow-up to the article titled ["Getting started with PyMongo"](https://earthly.dev/blog/starting-with-pymongo) where we:
+This article is a follow-up to the ["How to get started with PyMongo"](https://earthly.dev/blog/starting-with-pymongo) article where we:

 - Created a [MongoDB](/blog/mongodb-docker) database.
 - Connected to the database using the PyMongo library.
 - Performed CRUD operation on the database with the PyMongo library.

-This tutorial assumes that you have read and understand the concepts covered in the previous article.
+This tutorial assumes that you have read and understood the concepts covered in the previous article.

 In this tutorial, you will learn about schema validation, data modeling, and advanced MongoDB queries.